How To Paint A Wood Porch Swing

 The decision was pretty unanimous, Blue it was!
 And I couldn’t agree more!
 I ended up switching paint brands to go with my favorite company, Benjamin Moore.
 The winning color is Benjamin Moore Pool Blue 2052-50.
 The staff at the Benjamin Moore paint store were great and they ended up doing a custom color for me too.
 The color I liked the most was going to look too washed out in the sun, so they doubled the tint doses for me.
 This gave me the truest form of the Pool Blue outdoors.

 This is a relatively unknown idea, but most paint shops are willing to work with you to get you the color you want.
-I have had colors done in on a 50% tint because I loved the color and the undertones were just right, but I needed it to be lighter.
+I have had colors done in a 50% tint because I loved the color and the undertones were just right, but I needed it to be lighter.
 Also, if you have bought paint for a project, but had to delay it, you can take it back to where you purchased it and get them to shake it up for you again.
-This way you have a well-blended paint again to start your project off right.
+This way you have a well-blended paint to start your project off right.

 Stain Vs Paint